umrlastig/pegazus-ontology/ontology/documentation/land_registry_landmarks_extension/plots_sparql_queries.md

 ORDER BY ?start ?end
 ```
 ## 4. What is/are the taxpayer.s of a plot XXX ?
 * NB : plots ID never are updated in case of split or merge.
-It means that the request will return natures of 1..n part of the plot dran on the map.
+It means that the request will return natures of 1..n parts of the plot drawn on the map.
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>